 So working out, while causing pain for the moment, actually reduces all these other pains that never go away unless you pop a pill, and even then only for a little while.
 They are with you 24/7 if you don’t do anything about it.

 Now, here is where it gets interesting.
 The harder you are willing to work--that is, the more pain you are willing to endure during your workout, the faster and more completely you can eradicate the pain from the other areas of your life that are due to not being in shape.

-While we’re on the subject, any workout that claims to be able to help you get in shape easily and with no pain is a crock of crap.
+While we’re on the subject, any workout that claims to be able to help you get in shape easily and with no post-workout pain from sore muscles is a crock of crap.
 While there may be certain benefits to that particular workout, in general the harder you work and the harder it feels, the better it is.
 End of story.

 Some people say as a trainer I’m blunt, but I prefer to be called honest.
 I tell you how it really is to save both of us time and words.
 There is no getting around working hard.
 But you’ll benefit more than everyone else around you if you do.